What’s your Real Estate Development’s Story?

 The best way to go about telling your real estate development’s story is to start with a concise idea.
 One way to make sure your story is consistent, and your marketing content is always on message, is to pick three words that together, describe the culture of your community.
 For Sovereign Oaks, those three words are something like: tranquil, sustainable, and convenient.
 From there, and using those three words as core concepts when describing their community, it’s easy to explain to potential residents that when you live at Sovereign Oaks, you’re living in a community that’s peacefully quiet, that values sustainability, and that’s easy to get to-and-from.

-Since the Sovereign Oaks story is so clear, it’s easy to qualify or disqualify potential leads, and they’re not often approached by people who won’t be a good fit for their community.
+Since the formally Sovereign Oaks, now Couch Mountain story is so clear, it’s easy to qualify or disqualify potential leads, and they’re not often approached by people who won’t be a good fit for their community.
 In addition to attracting potential buyers who are well suited to purchase their homes, they’re also attracting home buyers who will fit in well with the rest of the residents already living in the community.

 Put Your Story on the Web

 Once you’ve decided what your real estate development’s story is, it’s time to write it down and put it out on the web.
 Make sure your message is clear and accompanied by beautiful professional photos of your community.
 Remember that buyers are most compelled by a community that’s easy to envision themselves in.
 Show visitors to your site what life looks like at your development, because if they can picture themselves living there, they’re likely to pick up the phone and give you a call.

 If you’re interested to know more about how Evenbound drives results for developers, check out the case study below.
 Or if you’re looking for information on marketing your own housing development, get in touch.